 (1) When an institution has large research facilities, of which 40 percent or more of total assignable space is expected for Federal use, the institution must maintain an adequate review and approval process to ensure that construction costs are reasonable.

-The review process shall address and document relevant factors affecting construction costs, such as:
+(a)The review process shall address and document relevant factors affecting construction costs, such as:

-- Life cycle costs
+i.
+Life cycle costs

-- Unique research needs
+ii.
+Unique research needs

-- Special building needs
+iii.
+Special building needs

-- Building site preparation
+iv.
+Building site preparation v.
+Environmental consideration

-- Environmental consideration

-- Federal construction code requirements

-- Competitive procurement practices

-The approval process shall include review and approval of the projects by the institution's Board of Trustees (which can also be called Board of Directors, Governors or Regents) or other independent entities.

-(2) For research facilities costing more than \$25 million, of which 50 percent or more of total assignable space is expected for Federal use, the institution must document the review steps performed to assure that construction costs are reasonable.
+- vi.
+Federal construction code requirements vii.
+Competitive procurement practices - (b) The approval process shall include review and approval of the projects by the institution's Board of Trustees (which can also be called Board of Directors, Governors or Regents) or other independent entities. - (2) For research facilities costing more than \$25 million, of which 50 percent or more of total assignable space is expected for Federal use, the institution must document the review steps performed to assure that construction costs are reasonable.
 The review should include an analysis of construction costs and a comparison of these costs with relevant construction data, including the National Science Foundation data for research facilities based on its biennial survey, "Science and Engineering Facilities at Colleges and Universities."
-The documentation must be made available for review by Federal negotiators, when requested.

-3. Interest.
-Interest on debt associated with certain buildings, equipment and capital improvements, as defined in Sections J.25, shall be classified as an expenditure under the category Facilities.
-These costs shall be allocated in the same manner as the depreciation or use allowances on the buildings, equipment and capital improvements to which the interest relates.

-4. Operation and maintenance expenses.
+The documentation must be made available for review by Federal negotiators, when requested. - 3.
+Interest.
+Interest on debt associated with certain buildings, equipment and capital improvements, as defined in Section J.25 of this Appendix, shall be classified as an expenditure under the category Facilities.
+These costs shall be allocated in the same manner as the depreciation or use allowances on the buildings, equipment and capital improvements to which the interest relates. - 4.
+Operation and maintenance expenses. - a.

-a.
 The expenses under this heading are those that have been incurred for the administration, supervision, operation, maintenance, preservation, and protection of the institution's physical plant.
 They include expenses normally incurred for such items as janitorial and utility services; repairs and ordinary or normal alterations of buildings, furniture and equipment; care of grounds; maintenance and operation of buildings and other plant facilities; security; earthquake and disaster preparedness; environmental safety; hazardous waste disposal; property, liability and all other insurance relating to property; space and capital leasing; facility planning and management; and, central receiving.
 The operation and maintenance expense category should also include its allocable share of fringe benefit costs, depreciation and use allowances, and interest costs.